benofben/the_intelligent_property_investor/chapters/11 - How much house can I afford?.md

 ## How much house can I afford?

+"Stocks have reached a permanently high plateau." -Irving Fisher, October 16, 1929

+Don't worry.
+This time it's different.
+Housing has reached a permanently high plateau with demand on the costs driving prices skyward for good.
+You'd better get in before the market moves on without you.
+So, how much house can you afford?
 Probably more than you need.
 Almost certainly more than you should buy.

 ![Selling 0](../images/11/Income%20Purchase.png)